rbundock/rbundock.github.io/_blog/8-advantages-of-bespoke-software-(part 2).md

 ### 6.Maintenance
 With off-the-shelf systems, you are almost literally left on your own when it comes to dealing with a problem or a bug.
 That is why maintenance is the biggest advantage of bespoke software solutions.
 The developers help you with:

-#### Stability – your individually crafted software is never done.
+***Stability*** – your individually crafted software is never done.
 After it is released and ready to use, the development team is monitoring the solution, ready to fix any bug you report.
-That way you can be sure that ceaseless and equally efficient workflow can be achieved.
+That way you can be sure that ceaseless and equally efficient workflow can be achieved

-#### Security – because your software is one of a kind, it is very difficult to hack it.
+***Security*** – because your software is one of a kind, it is very difficult to hack it.
 Not only that, it also seems to be pointless.
 Hacking a single system requires hours of hard work, that is why hackers usually target solutions produced for the mass market.
 Using a bespoke software can thus protect your data.

-#### Flexibility – tailor-made software is developed to meet all of your requirements.
+***Flexibility*** – tailor-made software is developed to meet all of your requirements.
 The developers make sure you understand the solution and feel comfortable with it.
 If you discover it lacks some features or you find them hard to use, the development team is ready to fix it for you.

 ### 7.Scalability
 When your business evolves, it is often necessary to buy a new commercial software which would adjust to your growing expectations.
 Bespoke software, on the contrary, evolves along with your business.
 You can benefit from its scalability due to:

-#### Speed – when buying a new feature to your existing off-the-shelf system or enabling access for one more employee, there is a risk the software will slow down dramatically.
+***Speed*** – when buying a new feature to your existing off-the-shelf system or enabling access for one more employee, there is a risk the software will slow down dramatically.
 In the case of bespoke software, you are free to grow.
 The solution is ready to handle multiple users and various functionalities, so that you do not have to worry about its seamless work.

-#### Direction shift – it is not only your company that evolves, the market itself is constantly changing.
+***Direction shift*** – it is not only your company that evolves, the market itself is constantly changing.
 If your responsibilities or interests change even slightly, there is no need to change the software as well.
 Bespoke software development companies are ready to upgrade or adjust the features to what you actually need.

-#### Integration – very often companies are forced to use several commercial software solutions on a daily basis as there is no single package that would answer all of their needs.
+***Integration*** – very often companies are forced to use several commercial software solutions on a daily basis as there is no single package that would answer all of their needs.
 The development team can easily integrate them into one, which would definitely improve your workflow.
 What’s more, a bespoke software is then ready to be integrated with another system as well.

 How HeadChannel helped